 There will be a reduced number of Same Day Urgent appointments available on the day

 If you require urgent medical assistance or are ringing for advice about an illness, please dial 111.
 Calls to the NHS 111 service are free from both landlines and mobiles.

 Alternatively please contact the practice reception

 GP Online Services

-The Practice is moving to a new online system to provide patients with improved access to the surgery.
+The Practice is moving to a new online system on 9th January 2018 to provide patients with improved access to the surgery.

 This system will enable you to:

 - Order repeat prescriptions

 - View your blood test or x-ray results

 - View your medical records